w3f/polkadot-wiki/docs/getting-started/accounts/what-is-account.md

 !!!info "Instructions for setting and clearing Identities"
     The procedure to set and clear identities is explained in detail in this support article - [How to set and clear an Identity](https://support.polkadot.network/support/solutions/articles/65000181981-how-to-set-and-clear-an-identity)

+!!!note
-!!!note The Ledger app on **Nano S** doesn't support the extrinsic for setting identity.
+    The Ledger app on **Nano S** doesn't support the extrinsic for setting identity.
 As a workaround, create a primary identity with an on-chain account and then using that primary identity, assign a [sub-identity](../../knowledge-base/identity.md#sub-identities) to the Ledger stash.

+## Deep Dive

+For those interested in the technical underpinnings of Polkadot accounts:

+-   **[Advanced Account](../../reference/accounts-advanced.md)**: Explore account derivation, indices, and the system accounts.
+-   **[Account Abstraction](../../knowledge-base/account-abstraction.md)**: Learn about the future of flexible account logic and keyless interactions (OpenGov, Proxies, Multisigs).